jennigorham/websketch/README.md

 * There's no way of knowing if a message has been received, so when I draw something I don't know when they can see it.
 * There's no indication of the size of their screen, so I was accidentally writing outside of their viewing window a lot.
 * I prefer a "lasso"-style erase, so that erasing large areas is quick and easy.
-* There's no way to point to or highlight a particular thing temporarily, so I'd end up drawing arrows to things and then erasing them later, which was annoying.
+* There's no way to point to or highlight a particular thing temporarily (e.g. when you want to say '*this* side of the triangle' or '*this* coefficient'), so I'd end up drawing arrows to things and then having to erase them later, which was annoying.

 So I decided to write my own whiteboard program with the following features:
 * Middle-click pastes in the last png file created from my home directory (which is where screenshots go on my computer).